nefarius/ViGEm.github.io/docs/projects/ViGEm/How-to-Install.md

 ## Removal

-!!! hint "This depends on the software you use"
+!!! attention "This depends on the software you use"
     Some programs "bundle" ViGEmBus with it (e.g. silently install a copy on their own), either with or without the users consent.
-THis method is out of our reach; please contact the distributor of said software, we can't aid in this case.
+This method is out of our reach; please contact the distributor of said software, we can't aid in this case.

 ### Apps and Features method